mwrnd/innova2_flex_xcku15p_notes/README.md

 cd ~
 ```

 For board testing, the following command will clone the [innova2_xcku15p_ddr4_bram_gpio](https://github.com/mwrnd/innova2_xcku15p_ddr4_bram_gpio) demo which includes bitstream binaries for programming to the FPGA.
 Otherwise, `cd` into your own project directory.
+If you have the
+MNV303611A-EDLT variant of the Innova-2 which **does not** have DDR4, check out the [innova2_mnv303611a_xcku15p_xdma](https://github.com/mwrnd/innova2_mnv303611a_xcku15p_xdma) project instead.
 ```Shell
 git clone https://github.com/mwrnd/innova2_xcku15p_ddr4_bram_gpio
 cd innova2_xcku15p_ddr4_bram_gpio